Charleston White: Legal issues

-In March 2023, White was stopped by law enforcement after being accused of kidnapping women and holding them hostage with illegal firearms, with the FBI interviewing him and searching his mother's home as part of the investigation.
+In March 2023, White was stopped by law enforcement after being accused of kidnapping women and holding them hostage with illegal firearms.
+The FBI interviewed him and searched his mother's home as part of the investigation.
 White later said that they were able to track him through his Instagram Live, where he brandished a gun and delivered a racist rant directed at rapper China Mac and Asian people.
 After the rant, White and DJ Akademiks’s comedy show in New York City was canceled.

 In October 2024, White was arrested and charged with animal cruelty and two counts of aggravated assault with a deadly weapon, being accused of torturing a cat by pepper spraying it.
 In response, White posted a video addressing the charges, claiming the animal cruelty allegation was false and stating that he had purchased a gun to protect his wife.

 In February 2025, White was arrested in Texas on aggravated assault charges and was booked at a corrections center in the Fort Worth area, where he was held without bond.
 He was released a few days later and announced on Instagram Live that the charges had been dropped.